tock/tock/doc/reference/trd-uart.md

 `transmit_buffer` returns `Err` it MUST NOT issue a callback in the future in response to this call.
-If the error is `BUSY`, this is because there is an outstanding call to `transmit_buffer` or `transmit_word`: the implementation handles these calls normally and issues a callback for them.
+If the error is `BUSY`, this is because there is an outstanding call to `transmit_buffer` or `transmit_word`: the implementation will continue to handle the original call and issue the originally scheduled callback (as if the call that `Err`'d with `BUSY` never happened).
 However, it does not issue a callback for the call to `transmit_buffer` that returned `Err`.

 The valid error codes for `transmit_buffer` are:
   - `OFF`: the underlying hardware is not available, perhaps because it has not been initialized or has been initialized into a different mode (e.g., a USART has been configured to be a SPI).
-  - `BUSY`: the UART is already transmitting and has not made a transmission callback yet.
+  - `BUSY`: the UART is already transmitting and has not made a transmission complete callback yet.
   - `SIZE`: `tx_len` is larger than the passed slice.
   - `FAIL`: some other failure.